thennen/Synaptogen/README.md

 # Synaptogen

 This is a fast generative model for stochastic memory cells.
-It helps you determine how real-world devices would perform in large-scale circuits, for example when used as resistive weights in a neuromorphic system.
+It helps determine how real-world devices would perform in large-scale circuits, for example when used as resistive weights in a neuromorphic system.

 The model is trained on measurement data and closely replicates
 - cross-correlations and history dependence of switching parameters